-Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their knowledge of carbon monoxide (CO).
-According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing about 15,000 emergency room visits and about 500 deaths every year in the United States1.
-There are startling gaps in what homeowners do and don’t know about remaining safe.
+Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their familiarity of carbon monoxide (CO).
+According to The Centers for Disease Control, carbon monoxide poisoning is a top cause of unintentional poisoning deaths – causing about 15,000 emergency room visits and about 500 deaths annually in the United States1.
+There are startling gaps in what homeowners do and don’t know about staying safe.

-Carbon monoxide is a colorless, odorless gas that may build to dangerous levels in your home when fuel-burning devices are not correctly vented, operated or maintained.
-Inhalation of CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
-It’s critical to have your home checked for carbon monoxide regularly to help ensure safe air quality.
+Carbon monoxide is a colorless, odorless gas that can build to dangerous levels in your home when fuel-burning devices are not correctly vented, operated or maintained.
+Breathing in CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
+It’s important to have your home checked for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain:

 - Space heaters

 Our survey results uncover the unsettling lack of information homeowners have about the dangers of carbon monoxide: